knpuniversity/gulp/knpu/javascript.md

 [[[ code('d8580c1ff5') ]]]

-Inside here, we're going to do almost the exact some stuff we do with our CSS.
+Inside here, we're going to do almost the exact same stuff we do with our CSS.
 So let's copy the inside of `addStyle` and paste it in our task.
 Now we need to make a bunch of small adjustments.

 First, get rid of a few things, like the `sass` filter and `minifyCss`.
 We *will* minify in a second, but we need to use a different tool.

-Second, in `src()`, we need to include two things: `config.assetsDir` then `/js/main.js` *and* we need jQuery.
+Second, in `src()`, start with `config.assetsDir` then `/js/main.js`.
+We also need jQuery.
 That already lives inside the `bower_components` directory.
-So above `main.js` add `config.bowerDir` - that new config is coming in handy - `/jquery/dist/jquery.js`.
+So above `main.js`, add `config.bowerDir` - that new config sure is coming in handy - then `/jquery/dist/jquery.js`.

-And to finish this off, change the `dest()` to `web/js` and give `concat()` a filename - how about `site.js`.
+And to put the cherry on top, change the `dest()` to `web/js` and give `concat()` a filename - how about `site.js`.

 [[[ code('291e0aeaaf') ]]]

 Perfect.
-Hey, we're reusing all the stuff we learned earlier!
+We're reusing all that good stuff we learned earlier!

 Exit out of `gulp` with ctrl+c then just try running `gulp scripts`: